 In line with the Payment Services Regulations (PSR) 2017, consumers are generally liable for payments they authorise.
-ClearBank is expected to process authorised payment instructions without undue delay.
+Lloyds is expected to process authorised payment instructions without undue delay.
 As a bank, it also has long-standing obligations to help protect customers from financial harm from fraud and scams.
 But those are predicated on there having been a fraud or scam.
 So, to start, I've considered whether Mr R was a victim of a scam.

-Having considered the information Mr R and his representative have sent to support his claim that he was scammed, I'm not satisfied it shows me more than Mr R making a transfer of funds to another bank account in his name, then into a cryptocurrency wallet that was also in his name.
+Having considered the information Mr R and his representative have sent to support his claim that he was scammed, I'm not satisfied it shows me more than Mr R making a transfer of funds into a cryptocurrency wallet that was in his name.

-Mr R hasn't sent any evidence of contact with a scammer or someone asking him to transfer money, or most importantly that he suffered a loss after the money entered his crypto wallets.
+Mr R hasn't sent any evidence of contact with a scammer or someone asking him to transfer money, or most importantly that he suffered a loss after the money entered his cryptocurrency wallets.

 Mr R has sent screenshots of a registration page with his name on, but there is nothing to show he went ahead and sent money to the platform after he signed up to it.
-The other screenshots Mr R has sent are generic and don't show any link to him or him sending any money.
+The other screenshots Mr R has sent are generic, look to be off multiple different mobile telephones and don't show any link to him or him sending any money.